PROJECT OVERVIEW

 Understanding external stressors and shocks

-This Work Package focuses on enhancing our understanding of the risks within the cereal value chain.
+Work Package 1 focuses on enhancing our understanding of the risks within the cereal value chain.
 Through comprehensive analysis, it seeks to identify vulnerabilities and potential disruptions, providing insights to inform resilience-building strategies.

 Work Package 2